sabahri/hyperspectral-autoencoder/README.md

 <img width="640" height="480" alt="Figure1" src="https://github.com/sabahri/hyperspectral-autoencoder/blob/main/images/remapped_4.png">

-This bottleneck analysis shows that even though the per-pixel-loss condition shown above is achieved effectively, MSE loss did not ensure that the path the network chose through the given node constraints is particularly efficient.
+This bottleneck analysis shows that even though the per-pixel-loss condition shown above is achieved effectively, MSE loss did not ensure that the path the network chose through the given node constraints is particularly efficient, as several representations are collapsed to a few high-activation regions in the latent space.
 In fact, per-dimension activation histograms show that roughly 30% bottleneck vectors are carrying most of the structural information (dimensions 3, 5, 7) while about 20% are pushed towards the asymptotic edges relative to the tanh activation for the bottleneck layer (dims 1, 8), and the majority are soft-saturated somewhere in between:

 <img width="640" height="480" alt="Figure1" src="https://github.com/sabahri/hyperspectral-autoencoder/blob/main/images/histograms.png">

-So, as it stands, either the PCA analysis
+So, as it stands, it is unlikely that this neural network architecture will generalize well to other datasets.
+For the next step, I will instead make the autoencoder variational to push the network into using the latent space in a more structured way.